DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/prologue.md

 A non-human who is asking a human for help?
 In known to him history, humans had to fight a great war against other races, including angels and demons.
-So to say, there is bad blood.
+So to say, there was a bad blood.
-It is highly likely that the instance she is freed, her attitude will change and attack.
+It is highly likely that the instance she is freed, her attitude will change and she is going to attack him.
 If he is to consider his safety, she should be left alone until her true nature can be ascertain.
 That is only natural, but...